-

 They can also improve the quality of existing structures.

-Steel erectors follow appropriate safety guidelines to create, install, place, align and reinforce steel structures and frameworks.
+There are many levels of training required because steel erectors have to follow appropriate safety guidelines to create, install, place, align and reinforce steel structures and frameworks.

-They may work with steel beams, steel girders, columns, and various tools and heavy machinery.
+They may work with steel beam attachments, steel girders, structural columns, and a wide range of tools and heavy machinery.

-Structural steel erectors may also assemble scaffolding and steel structural components.
+Structural steel erectors may also assemble scaffolding and steel structural elements.

 The job of a steel erector typically involves the following duties:

-• Installing steel girders, pipework, and beam sections to make a steel framework
+- Installing steel girders, pipework, beam sections, and other components for steel frames to make a steel framework

 Structural Steel Erector Work Environment

-The work is physically demanding, and it's often conducted outside.
+The work is physically demanding, and many job sites are outside.

-Steel erectors typically work at great heights as well.
+Steel erection is typically done at great heights as well.

-But they do follow proper safety protocols, and they won't work at great heights if there are extremely wet, icy, or windy conditions.
+But they do follow proper safety protocols, utilize necessary protective equipment, and they won't work at great heights if there are extremely wet, icy, or windy conditions.
+Many advanced steel erectors must undergo special training programs if they want to work on connector procedures, controlled decking zones, or multiple-list rigging operations.

-As an ironworker, it's essential to be familiar with and practice strict workplace safety standards.
+As an ironworker, it's essential to be familiar with protection systems and practice strict workplace safety in steel erection.

-Steel erectors may wear additional safety devices like harnesses and install and use hardware for safety measures, such as decking, netting, or handrails.
+Steel erectors may wear additional safety devices like a safety harness and use hardware such as decking, netting, steel studs, or handrails during construction processes.

 Becoming A Steel Erector